Jolie Brise: 1977–present role

-In 1977 she was bought in a collaboration between Dauntsey's School, the International Sailing Craft Association and the Science Museum to serve as the flagship of its sailing club and remains in that role.
+In 1977 Dauntsey's School secured the use of Jolie Brise by arranging a long-term lease with Jolie Brise's owners, the Exeter Maritime Museum and the International Sailing Craft Association.
+When the Exeter Maritime Museum moved its collection from Exeter to Lowestoft, Jolie Brise based in the Hamble - was no longer an active part of the Museum.
+As Dauntsey's pupils had by then maintained and sailed Jolie Brise for 25 years, ISCA offered to sell her to the School.
+Thus it was that Dauntsey's became the proud owner of Jolie Brise in 2003.

 Between 1977 and 1991 she sailed extensively around European waters crewed by students from the School, including winning Tall Ships Races in 1980 and 1986.
 The students were also involved heavily in the care and maintenance of her.

 In 1991 she entered a major refit at Gloucester Docks, which was completed in 1993.

 The same year she entered the Fastnet Race again, sixty years after her first time in 1931.
 After a circumnavigation of the UK in 1994, she has sailed all over Europe, and beyond with crews from the School, hosting other schools and groups of young people and with commercial trainees.
-In 1996 she returned to Portugal to visit Luis Lobato, in 1997 she went north, venturing 200 miles inside the Arctic Circle and in 2000, 2009 and 2017 she sailed across the Atlantic to the Bermuda, USA and Canada.
+In 1996 she returned to Portugal to visit Luis Lobato, in 1997 she went north, venturing 200 miles inside the Arctic Circle and in 2000, 2009 and 2017 she sailed across the Atlantic to Bermuda, the USA and Canada.
 In 2019 she visited Iceland and the Faroe Islands for the first time.

 In 2003 she was bought by Dauntsey's School outright.

 The boat is currently skippered by Toby Marris, and has the capacity to carry up to 12 students for local and international cruising and racing trips.